Steve Mower - June 2020

 When shopping for glasses frames, whether for prescription or non prescription, it is really important that you choose one that fits properly.
 Ideally, the glasses frames should be wide enough so that the temples, or 'arms', go straight back to your ears without putting pressure on the side of your head.
 That pressure can result in headaches and unsightly dents in your head, and nobody that I know wants dents in their head.
 Glasses frames should also not be so wide that they slide down your nose all the time.

-We use 2 metrics for frame size:
+We use 2 metrics for frame size, the frame fit and the optical eyesize and bridge width:

 1. Fit -The frame fit is the way the frame fits on typical face widths.
 A Medium Fit fits medium width faces.
 The first thing to pay attention to when shopping our frames is the fit.
 (There are exceptions to this like folding reading glasses.
 Folding readers are small by design but in most cases fit wider because they have extended temples and bridges.)